sylvinho81/nyc_yellow_taxi_trips/README.md

   - I would skip those one from the calculation
   - Apart from calculating the number of trips over the percentile, in a production environment I would provide the total of trips for the specific time range to provide some context.
-- Based on the feedback I got from Alejandra:
+- Based on the feedback I got from the client:
   - I don't need to provide any kind of visualization.
   - The process would need to run on demand, repeatedly.
   - We don't need to consider any external service to build the solution like GCP, AWS, ...